hissy/rs-csv-importer/readme.txt

 = Should I fill all columns of post data? =

-No. Only columns you need.
+No. Only columns which you want to update.

 = Can I update existing post data? =

 Yes.
-Please use ID field.
+Please use ID field to specify the existing post.

 = Can I insert post with specific post id? =

 Yes.
-Please use ID field.
+Please use ID field to specify the new post ID.

 = Can I import custom field/custom taxonomy of the post? =